-Sani-grabbers are back on the rise
+Sani-Grabbers are back on the rise

-FAYETTEVILLE, Ark.(KNWA/KFTA) – In the beginning of the pandemic many gas stations around the world were offering sani-grabbers.
+FAYETTEVILLE, Ark.(KNWA/KFTA) – At the beginning of the pandemic, many gas stations around the world were offering Sani-Grabbers.

-After being in the pandemic for a couple of years the usage for them had died down.
+After being in the pandemic for a couple of years their usage for them had died down.

 Many people were unaware they were slowly making their way back as new viruses begin to appear.